-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Number of unduplicated students in performing music courses.
-Number of unduplicated students in AP courses.
-Number of unduplicated students taking college courses
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Number of unduplicated stude in performing mus courses.
+Number of unduplicated stude in AP courses.
+Number of unduplicated stude in AP courses and unduplicated stude taking college courses. ents

 Action # Title Description Total Funds Contributing 1 Athletics budgets (HS) The connection of students to school is enhanced through our Athletics programs as evidenced through stakeholder feedback and educational data on student connection to quality extra-curricular activities.
 Coaches will all be trained to use common language related to our MTSS/SEL implementation. \$83,700.00 Yes 2 Athletic trainers The knowledge of health and kinesiology serves to keep athletes engaged and healthy through knowledge.
 Trainers work with off season athletes bringing both High Schools together in training endeavors as well as connecting middle school athletic programs.
-Focus on health and wellbeing of student athletes. \$164,113.00 No Yes 3 Athletic Budgets (middle school) The connection of students to school is enhanced through our Athletics programs as evidenced through stakeholder feedback and educational data on student connection to quality extra-curricular activities.
+Focus on health and wellbeing of student athletes.
+Yes 3 Athletic Budgets (middle school) The connection of students to school is enhanced through our Athletics programs as evidenced through stakeholder feedback and educational data on student connection to quality extra-curricular activities.
 Coaches will all be trained to use common language related to our MTSS/SEL implementation. \$27,900.00 Yes